jbejjani2022/es-fine-tuning-paper/README.md

 Feel free to join the ES fine-tuning forum in [Discussions](https://github.com/VsonicV/es-fine-tuning-paper/discussions).

 Note: we are still actively adding more experimental codes into this repo.
+We expect breaking change to the accelerated implementations.

 ## Setup
 Create a virtual environment with python version >= 3.10 and activate it